2024P - Online Learning Procedure

 D. Student Eligibility Criteria

-The District will facilitate access to online learning courses and programs for students enrolled in grades 7-12.
 Students taking an online course or participating in a District-created online school program must adhere to the following criteria:

-- Comply with existing District policies for registering/enrolling in a course or District program.
+3. Student complies with existing District policies for registering/enrolling in a course or District program.

-- Students interested in attending an online school program in another District must follow the inter-District transfer procedures in Inter-District Transfer Agreement- Resident Students (3140F) prior to entering that program.
+4. Students interested in attending an online school program in another District must follow the inter-District transfer procedures in Inter-District Transfer Agreement- Resident Students (3140F) prior to entering that program.

 E. Supporting Student Success